 Lifestyle magazines made for tween boys provide tips and advice on common issues boys in this age group deal with.
-Likewise, magazines for tween girls focus on issues unique to tween girls along with advice on things like hairstyles and tween fashion.
+Likewise, magazines for tween girls focus on issues unique to tween girls along with advice on things like hairstyles and preteen or tween fashion.

 Boys Life Magazine is the original publication of the Boy Scouts of America.
 This magazine is written to inspire good citizenship and the spirit of fair play.
 Each issue features scouting tips, jokes, and well-written stories.
 A 12-issue subscription costs only $24 and includes both print and digital versions.
 If you head to their website, you'll find all kinds of great, free content and interactive activities.

 Girl's Life is tween and teen magazine that features true stories about dealing with life's problems.
 Each issue features advice columns, how to succeed in school, making friends, peer pressure, recipes, crafts, and tips on hairstyles and fashion.
 A 6-issue annual subscription costs $20, but there are also options to buy a two or three-year subscription.
 Their website for tween girls features tons of free content to supplement the magazine.

 Written for tweens by tweens and teens, New Moon Girls magazine is all about girl empowerment.
 Your subscription includes 6 ad-free issues for the year for about $44.
 You can also purchase a $30 membership to their online support community for tween girls.
 Content includes tips and advice on all things social and developmental for girls in this age group.